Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 4. The consent subtest.

-Additional subtests will be made up of “survey” or “grid” pages, the page formats most often chosen for the various EGRA/EGMA assessments and surveys.
+Additional subtests will be made up of "survey" or "grid" pages, the page formats most often chosen for the various EGRA/EGMA assessments and surveys.
 Subtests will appear in the sequence in which they were added.
 To reorder your subtests, simply click on the left-hand icon of three